denizalbayrak/University-Preference-System/README.md

 # University-Preference-System
 -MAY 2020-
-A database model to organize a university preference system.
+A database model to organize a university preference system with sql homework for data organization and management lesson.